 That’s where I come in.
 I’ve reviewed many of the leading devices and I’ve chosen only the products that have been proven to work.
 Below, you’ll find a comparison chart that will show you the top ten Basketball Ankle Supports on the market, what type of support they offer, how they’re categorized, and how they rated.

 |Ultra Zoom Ankle Brace||Flexible brace||2||Heavy-duty|

 |McDavid 511||Compression sleeve||4||Light|

 |Kunto Fitness Ankle Brace||Compression sleeve||1||Light|

 Below, you’ll find the top-rated devices that offer heavy-duty support, which translates to ultimate protection out on the court.

 Ultra Zoom Ankle Brace for Injury Prevention

 The Ultra Zoom is the leading ankle brace on the market.
 It’s designed to prevent serious injuries and is an excellent option for any player who has suffered an injury in the past or those who want to prevent injuries.
 This model is more supportive than competing lace-up style braces and it offers a higher level of protection than what you’ll get from a lace-up brace or compression sleeve.
 It’s also incredibly easy to put on and allows a player to move around freely, working with the ankle, not against it.
 This brace works with a shoe to provide support, which is why it’s important that you only adjust the brace or base the fit on how the brace feels once your shoe is on.
-Unfortunately, the brace tends to have a lengthy breaking in period so you’ll need to wear it around the house for several hours before you use it in a game.

 - Easy to put on